-Seven themes (participants' words indicate the focus of each one) emerged from the interviews that were undertaken with eight young people (four male and four female).
-Two interviewees had been members of the NHSEYF for 24 months and the other six for 12 months.
-One young person participated in the activity log data collection and was also involved in an interview.

-The themes are presented with discussions supported by quotations taken from the participants' transcripts.
+Seven themes (participants' words indicate the focus of each one) emerged from the interviews that were undertaken with eight young people (four male and four female); two interviewees had been members of the NHSEYF for twenty-four months and the other six for twelve months.
+One young person participated in the Activity Log data collection and was also involved in an interview.
+The themes are presented below with discussions being supported by quotations taken from the participants' transcripts.

-The young people: 'We want to make an impact'
+Theme: "We want to make an impact": The young people

-The young people commented on the 'robust' (Millie) selection and recruitment process to become a member of the NHSEYF.
-There was also agreement that the forum included male and female members from a range of ethnicities, backgrounds and locations.
-It was evident that the participants enjoyed being part of the NHSEYF and they demonstrated an enthusiastic approach to the work:
+The young people commented on how "robust" [Millie] the selection and recruitment process had been to become a member of the NHSEYF; there was also agreement that the forum included male and female young people from a range of ethnicities, backgrounds and locations.
+It was evident that the participants very much enjoyed being part of the NHSEYF; they demonstrated an enthusiastic approach to the work:

-'I love it so much.
-It amazes me, the sheer amount of work in the services and everything that goes into patient care' (Matt).
+"I love it so much....it amazes me, the sheer amount of work in the services and everything that goes into patient care."
+[Matt]

-'It's getting young people's voices across, but then for me the most key point is showing adults that young people want to have their voices heard and they're not just these kids who you can put in a children's ward and forget about' (Alastair).
+"It's getting young people's voices across, but then for me I think the most key point is showing adults that young people want to have their voices heard and they're not just these kids who you can put in a children's ward and forget about."
+[Alastair]

-The NHSEYF members participated in a wide range of initiatives and thought that there was evidence of the NHSEYF's success:
+The NHSEYF members participated in a wide range of initiatives and they thought that there was evidence of the NHSEYF's success:

-'We got everyone on Twitter to say what it is that they want.
+"We got everyone on Twitter to say what it is that they want.
 We don't just want it to be about the things that we believe are important.
-And the hashtag, DearNHS, made for our campaign, was a letter where we actually wrote to the NHS about transitioning and about young carers in our campaign.
-So, that led to board members hearing about it - you can imagine, we had a pretty big impact' (Chloe).
+And the hashtag, the DearNHS, made for our campaign, was a letter where we actually wrote to the NHS about transitioning and about young carers in our campaign.
+So that led to board members hearing about it - you can imagine, we had a pretty big impact.
+[Chloe]